rileywoods0/threads/README.md

 ### Behavior
 - On activation, the extension detects the workspace root and calls `POST /session/start` on the backend.
-- Captures events (`save`, active editor changes, debug start/stop) and batches them to `POST /events` every 5 seconds.
+- Captures events (save, active editor changes, debug start/stop) and batches them to `POST /events` every 5 seconds.
 - On shutdown or the `Threads: Save State Now` command, pending events are flushed and `POST /session/end` is called.
 - `Threads: Show Last State` opens a webview that renders the most recent snapshot from `GET /project/latest_snapshot`.